SaatwikDutta/CinePhilia/README.md

 -**Search Functionality**: Allows users to search for specific movies and movies closely related to the searched movie.

--**Popular and Trending Movies**: Displays popular and trending movies based on overall user ratings.

 ## Data Source